Marvin-VW/track_model_curve/README.md

 # track_model_curve

-Console-based arc calculator using OpenCV, drawn with OpenCV's ellipse function.
+QML-based UI for an arc calculator using OpenCV, with arcs drawn via OpenCV's ellipse function.

 ## Dependencies